1200wd/bitcoinlib/README.rst

 Troubleshooting
 ---------------

-When you experience issues with the scrypt package when installing you can try to solve this by installing scrypt seperately: pip intall scrypt
+When you experience issues with the scrypt package when installing you can try to solve this by removing and reinstall
+scrypt:
+ pip uninstall scrypt
+ pip install scrypt

 Please make sure you also have the Python development and SSL development packages installed, see 'Other requirements' above.